Public forum debate: History

 Pompey described public forum debate as a "conversation with rules".
-Even in antiquity politicians were aware of the danger of people being taken in by poorly structured but cleverly worded arguments.
+Even in antiquity, politicians were aware of the danger of people being taken in by poorly structured but cleverly worded arguments.

 Public forum debate was invented in 2002.
 It was initially called "Ted Turner debate" for CNN founder Ted Turner.
 The "crossfire" period of PF is modeled after Crossfire, a political debate show on CNN.

 Comparisons to other debate forms

 Public forum debate is often described as more accessible than policy debate.
 Unlike policy, which has one topic per year, PF debate topics switch every month or every two months and are based on current events.
 In policy debate, participants tend to "spread", or speak very fast, something that is less common in PF, making PF more understandable to the average "lay", or non-debating person.

 Lincoln-Douglas debate tends to focus on philosophical questions, in contrast to PF.

 Parliamentary debate is much less structured than PF, and participants are not made aware of their topics until 15–20 minutes before their round, giving them little time to research, gather evidence, and prepare their arguments.
-In Public forum, topics are decided prior the month starting, giving debaters plenty of time to research and prepare.
+In Public Forum, topics are decided prior to the month starting, giving debaters plenty of time to research and prepare.